-Yii Framework And Its Featuresnitin
+Yii Framework and Its Features

 It works to streamline your application development and helps to ensure an extremely efficient, extensible, and maintainable end product.
-Yii is a perfect choice for any sized project.
+YII is a perfect choice for any sized project.
 However, it has been built with sophisticated, enterprise applications in mind.

 Whether you are one developer building a fairly simple Web site, or a team of distributed developers building an extremely complex Web application, using Yii is like augmenting your development team with additional experienced, professional, and efficient resources.

-1. Model-View-Controller (MVC) design pattern :
+1. Model-View-Controller (MVC) design pattern

 In MVC, the model represents the information (the data) and the business rules; the view contains elements of the user interface such as text, form inputs; and the controller manages the communication between the model and the view.

-2. Database Access Objects (DAO), Query Builder, Active Record, DB Migration :
+2. Database Access Objects (DAO), Query Builder, Active Record, DB Migration

 Applications developed using Yii DAO can be easily switched to use a different DBMS without the need to modify the data accessing code.
 Yii Query Builder offers an object-oriented method for building SQL queries, which helps reduce risk of SQL injection attacks.

-3. Form input and validation :
+3. Form input and validation

 Collecting user data via HTML forms is one of the major tasks in Web application development.
 Besides designing forms, developers need to populate the form with existing data or default values, validate user input, display appropriate error messages for invalid input, and save the input to persistent storage.
 Yii greatly simplifies this workflow with its MVC architecture.

-4. AJAX-enabled widgets :
+4. AJAX-enabled widgets

 Extending Yii is a common activity during development.
 For example, when you write a new controller, you extend Yii by inheriting its CController class; when you write a new widget, you are extending CWidget or an existing widget class.
 If the extended code is designed to be reused by third-party developers, we call it an extension.